syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-and-Styling.md

 # Appearance and Styling

-When default view is not needed we can customize the view of Xmaarin.Forms SfRating control.
+When default view is not needed we can customize the view of Xamarin.Forms SfRating control.
 SfRating control provides support to customize the Size, Item count and space between rating items.

 ## Set Size